 9. 75% of Americans take their mobile device to the bathroom.

-Mobile device usage statistics also show that Americans are attached (addicted) to their devices today more than ever.
-While this is likely to be true for most, if not all, smartphone users regardless of which corner of the world they live in, the cold, hard numbers show that three-quarters of Americans have a tendency to take their devices with them literally everywhere, including the bathroom.
+Mobile device usage statistics also show that Americans are attached to their devices today more than ever.
+While this is likely to be true for most—if not all—smartphone users regardless of which corner of the world they live in, the cold, hard numbers show that three-quarters of Americans have a tendency to take their devices with them literally everywhere, including the bathroom.

 (Convince & Convert)

-Mobile marketing trends, however, show that Apple’s iOS market share amounts to 22.17%.
-At the same time, Apple’s Safari browser similarly boasts a 20.25% market share globally, and Chrome once again takes the win.
-With its 60.68% market share, it is officially the most popular mobile browser in the world.
-However, the situation is somewhat different in the United States, where Safari prevails with a 52.2% market share and the title of the leading mobile browser in its domestic market.
+Mobile marketing trends, however, show that Apple’s iOS market share continues to grow and currently amounts to 26.91%.
+At the same time, Apple’s Safari browser similarly boasts a 24.55% market share globally, and Chrome once again takes the win.
+With its 62.63% market share, it is officially the most popular mobile browser in the world.
+However, the situation is somewhat different in the United States, where Safari prevails with a 57.22% market share and the title of the leading mobile browser in its domestic market.
 Then again, the number of active Android devices in the world exceeds 2.5 billion, according to Google, making the battle between the two tech giants even more interesting.

 11. Mobile marketing statistics show a staggering 95% of active Facebook users access the social network via mobile.

 When it comes to the various types of mobile marketing, social networks simply cannot be ignored as 95% of Facebook users regularly access their accounts via mobile.
 Also, 80% of Pinterest fans access it via mobile and a massive 85% of Twitter users like to tweet on handheld devices.
 The percentage of consumers using mobile devices to browse LinkedIn is also high at 60%.